jlevy/og-equity-compensation/README.md

 ### Compensation and equity

-🄳 **Compensation** is what you get in exchange for working for a company.
+🄳 **Compensation** is what you get in exchange for working for a company, including cash and non-cash pay.

 🄳 We say a person has **equity** in a company when they have some kind of ownership or likely future ownership in the company.